-have on calculating the growth factor.
-In this example, the premiums grew at a substantial 50% during the most recent year, generating a growth charge of 1.30.
-However, subsequent examination of policy counts shows that the exposure really only grew at a rate of 10%, which only generates a growth charge of 1.02.
-This 1.02 growth factor is the growth charge to be used in the model for this example.
+Exhibit 4 shows the impact that rate changes can have on calculating the growth factor.
+In this example, the company's premiums grew at a substantial 25% during the most recent year, generating an initial growth charge of 1.24.
+However, subsequent examination of policy counts shows that the exposure really only grew at a rate of 10%, which only generates a growth charge of 1.07.
+Since policy counts are believed to be a better proxy for exposure growth for this company, the 1.07 growth factor is the growth charge to be used in the model for this example.